On the Strong Restricted Isometry Property of Bernoulli Random Matrices: On Symmetric Bernoulli Random Variables

-We now establish the Lipschitz concentration inequality for sub-gaussian random variables.
-The Gaussian case had been proved in \cite[Proposition 2.3]{hdp}, and use the same argument one can extend the result to arbitrary sub-gaussian random variables:
+Another inequality we need is a Lipschitz type concentration inequality for sub-gaussian random variables.
+This inequality for Gaussian random variables was established in \cite[Proposition 2.3]{hdp}.
+With only a minor modification of the proof of the Gaussian case, we can extend the result to sub-gaussian random variables.
+For the sake of convenience, we provide the result and its proof here.